ibizaman/blog/posts/2023-12-11-investigate-nextcloud-slowness-part-2.markdown

 ```bash
 nix run nixpkgs#kcachegrind xdebug/cachegrind.out.43532
 ```

-No need to install KCacheGrind, let's just download it on demand.
-I love NixOS.

 With KCacheGrind open, we can then sort all the function calls by the `self` parameter.
 This will show us where most of the time is spent.